inossidabile/heimdallr/README.md

 As of Rails 3.2.3 attr_accessible is in whitelist mode by default.
 That makes no sense when using Heimdallr.
 To turn it off set the `config.active_record.whitelist_attributes` value to false at yours `application.rb`.

+Also you can not use restricted record with form helpers, but you can call `.insecure` method to get original model, like this: `form_for(@user.insecure) do |f|`.
+Form helpers don't assign values anyway.

 Mongoid notes
 -------------